PgeePow/RO-WEB/docs/random-option.md

 ## 🧪 Planned Features (Coming Soon)

-- Option rerolling system via NPC.
-- Higher level random options (Level 2+).
+- Random options maintained after enchant
-- Special dungeon-only option pools.
+- Random options maintained after card socket

 ---

-> 💬 If you have suggestions or want to report any bugs, join our [Discord server](https://yourdiscordlink.com) and tag the GM team!
+> 💬 If you have suggestions or want to report any bugs, join our [Discord server](https://discord.gg/5sdvj8sPYg) and tag the GM team!